flgkd/integer-linear-programming-notes/notes/08-dantzig-wolfe-decomposition.md

 → independent block Pricing Problems
 ```

-Under the usual polyhedral assumptions, the Lagrangian dual bound associated with the linking constraints is closely related to the LP bound of the Dantzig-Wolfe convexified Master Problem [3].
+Under the standard polyhedral assumptions and strong LP duality, the Lagrangian dual obtained by dualizing the linking constraints has the same optimal bound as the LP relaxation of the corresponding Dantzig-Wolfe Master Problem [3].

 This is one reason Column Generation, Dantzig-Wolfe Decomposition, and Lagrangian Relaxation repeatedly appear together in large-scale optimization.